-The 2013 Mayor’s Recommended Budget includes significant changes for how the City will
+The 2014 Mayor’s Recommended Budget includes significant proposals in how the City will

 address future financial challenges.
-It is important to be aware of these major changes when
+It is important to be aware of these changes when

 making comparisons between budget years.

-- Significant investments in public safety, capital improvements, meeting long-term financial commitments and reducing the City’s debt.
-The Mayor’s budget:
+- Providing significant investments in public safety, capital improvements, meeting long-term financial commitments and reducing the City’s debt.
+Specifically, the Mayor’s budget includes funding for:

-- continues to pay down the City’s internal service fund debts,
+- paying down the City’s internal service fund debts; and

-- Laying the foundation for a significant wave of new development associated with the new stadium for the Minnesota Vikings.
+The budget proposal continues to lay the foundation for a significant wave of development funding, including, but not limited to, projects associated with the new stadium for the Minnesota Vikings and other uses.